From the historical and enchanting Italian region of Tuscany

 Amadeo Settlers in United States in the 19th Century

-- Ant'o Amadeo, aged 7, who emigrated to America from Atenai, in 1893
+- Ant'o Amadeo, aged 7, who immigrated to America from Atenai, in 1893

 Amadeo Settlers in United States in the 20th Century